muchaimaryanne/DAP-Trainee-Story_muchaimaryanne/readme.md

 This is my experience in the Azubi Africa Data Analytics Program.

 ## Let me introduce Myself
 `My name is Maryanne Muchai.
-I am an I.T professional with experience in end user support.
-Before I joined Azubi Africa DAP program I was working in customer service having held previous roles in I.T end user support.
-However, my background is in I.T.
-I joined the program with an aim of redirecting my career back to IT and specifically data analysis.`
+I am an IT professional with experience in end-user support.
+Before I joined Azubi Africa DAP program, I worked in customer service, having held previous roles in IT end-user support.
+However, my background is in IT.
+I joined the program with the aim of redirecting my career back to IT and specifically data analysis.`

-## How would I describe my experience in the data analytics program ?
+## How would I describe my experience in the data analytics program?
-`Please add text here...`
+`My experience in the DAP was insightful but also challenging.
+I really learned a lot, not only technical skills but also soft skills like teamwork and communication.
+I met people I would never have met otherwise and made new friends and connections.
+I was pushed due to the fact that I was juggling both the program and work but it made me better and I really appreciate the Azubi community for the opportunity.`

 ## How would I say the Career Accelerator phase has introduced me to when it comes to data analytics ?
-`Please add text here...`
+`The career phase exposed me to different kinds of real-world projects.
+In doing so I got familiar with different technologies, platforms, frameworks, and approaches that I can use to handle each one of them.`

 ## What enticed me to join the Data Analytics Program?
-`Please add text here...`
+`I wanted a program that not only provided the material but also people that would guide me along the way.`

-## What would I say my progress in tech has been since joining the program ?
+## What would I say my progress in tech has been since joining the program?
-`Please add text here...`
+`The progress I have made in tech I would say is learning data analysis.
+I have a firm foundation and skills that I can build on and grow.`

 ## What are my plans for the future ?
-`Please add text here...`
+`I plan to continue learning and to join a group or workplace where I can practice and sharpen my skills.`

 ## What is my dream company or role ?
-`Please add text here...`
+`My dream role is a to be a data scientist where I can also train others.`

 ## 1st Phase Projects' Summary Table
 `Please add text here...`